jchassoul/dotfiles/tutorial/headless.md

 # Headless software
-Software capable of working on a device without a graphical user interface.
+Capable of working on a device without a graphical user interface.
 Such software receives inputs and provide output through over interfaces like the network and is common on servers and embedded devices.

-A headless computer most commonly known as a server may be missing many of the system libraries that support the display if graphical interfaces.
+A headless computer (a server) may be missing many of the system libraries that support the display of graphical interfaces.
 Software that expects these libraries may fail to start or even compile if such libraries are not present.

 Software built on a headless machine must be built within command line tools only, without the aid of an IDE.